Superconducting quantum computing: Xmon

-The Xmon is very similar in design to a transmon in that it originated based on the planar transmon model.
+The Xmon is similar in design to a transmon in that it originated based on the planar transmon model.
 An Xmon is essentially a tunable transmon.
-The major distinguishing difference between transmon and Xmon qubits is the Xmon qubits is grounded with one of its capacitor pads.
+The major difference between transmon and Xmon qubits is the Xmon qubit is grounded with one of its capacitor pads.

 Gatemon

 Another variation of the transmon qubit is the Gatemon.
 Like the Xmon, the Gatemon is a tunable variation of the transmon.
 The Gatemon is tunable via gate voltage.